-- Term of agreement on going commencing 15 September 1997. - Base salary, inclusive of superannuation, for the year ended 30 June 2009 is \$278,249 plus a fully maintained motor vehicle and is to be reviewed annually each year. - Mr Burdett's appointment maybe terminated by the Company by payment of accumulated annual and long service leave, and payment of 12 months salary.
+- Term of agreement on going commencing 15 September 1997. - Base salary, inclusive of superannuation, for the year ended 30 June 2009 is \$278,249 plus a fully maintained motor vehicle and is to be reviewed annually each year. - Mr Burdett's appointment may be terminated by the Company by payment of accumulated annual and long service leave, and payment of 12 months salary.
 Mr Burdett may terminate by giving one month's notice to the Company.
-If Mr Burdett is made redundant by the Company, he will be entitled to receive 12 months salary along with all accumulated annual and long service leave which is due and payable at that time. - In the event that Mr Burdett is still employed by the Company at 30 June 2010, he will be entitled to receive a payment of \$100,000.
+If Mr Burdett is made redundant by the Company, he will be entitled to receive 12 months salary along with all accumulated annual and long service leave which is due and payable at that time.

+• In the event that Mr Burdett is still employed by the Company at 30 June 2010, he will be entitled to receive a payment of \$100,000, a retention payment established by ABM.